FMGE: Application Form, Eligibility, Exam Pattern, Syllabus & Result

 • Diuretics

-• Drugs affecting blood and blood formation
+• Drugs affecting the blood and blood formation

 • Autocoids and related drugs